 The Basics of Employee Stock Options

 Employee stock options are often given as part of a compensation package to employees of a company.
-Options can allow you to accumulate wealth via a rising stock price.
+Options may allow you to accumulate wealth via a rising stock price.

 If you combine “in-the-money” stock options with other assets such as a 401(k), investment accounts, or other savings or benefits like income from Social Security and pensions, you could find yourself with enough money to fully fund the exact kind of retirement lifestyle you want.

-- Where to place the cash from the sale of any options
+- Where to place the cash from the sale of any employee stock options?

 Certainly, this is no easy task.
 But with a few simple steps, you can begin to coordinate your stock options with your overall retirement plan.